 Joint-Interest School Parks FAQ

 Austin ISD has long welcomed our families and our community to use the playgrounds and open green spaces on our campuses when schools are not in session.
 In November 2022, Austin voters approved $2.44 billion in bond funds for improvements across the district, creating an opportunity for 25 schools to receive full or phased modernizations and four schools to receive open concept renovations.
-Nine of those schools had a portion of the land that was jointly owned by the city of Austin.
+Six of those schools had a portion of the land that was jointly owned by the city of Austin.
 Some of these modernizations required schools or infrastructure to be rebuilt on the jointly owned property, which required Austin ISD to have full ownership.
 The frequently asked questions below will try to answer some of the community’s questions surrounding these nine properties in the context of the 2022 Bond Program.

 What is the difference between parks that are joint-use, joint-interest and jointly owned?